Stalin: Breaker of Nations: Reception

 Yet, despite the unending stream of Stalin biographies, Stalin: Breaker of Nations fills an important niche.
 Until now, we have not had a serious, readable treatment aimed at a popular audience.
 Previous attempts to produce such for a non-specialist audience have foundered either because they were ponderously long and tedious, or because omission of a scholarly apparatus led to semi-fictional stories based more on imagination than fact.
 Robert Conquest has managed to avoid these pitfalls and has produced a highly readable, manageable book, accessible both to non-Russianist scholars and the general public.

-Historian J. Arch Getty reviewed the book in the Slavic Review.
-Stating that the book "fills an important niche.
-Until now, we have not had a serious, readable treatment aimed at a popular audience" and that it "displays a kind of interpretive distinction from some of the author's earlier works.
-Although Conquest has by no means gone soft on communism, the book is short on the repeated manichean characterizations of communism-as-evil that his earlier books used almost as an explanatory vehicle".
+Getty commented further that Conquest's biography "displays a kind of interpretive distinction from some of the author's earlier works.
+Although Conquest has by no means gone soft on communism, the book is short on the repeated manichean characterizations of communism-as-evil that his earlier books used almost as an explanatory vehicle."
 He also praises Conquest's writing style as deft and polished.

 He criticises Conquest's presentation as facts claims that there is still significant academic disagreement, such as labelling the 1932 famine as an intentional genocide and the death of Sergei Kirov as planned murder, Conquest's use of memoirs, stating that Conquest's description of Boris Bazhanov's memoirs as "very useful but not always authentic", "makes one wonder whether we can pick and choose the memories we like (or the rumors most often repeated) and discard the inconvenient ones." and points out that in Alexander Orlov's memoirs, he reported the existence of an imminent military coup on Stalin in 1937, which like in Bazhanov's claim that Stalin murdered Kirov, were both heard second-hand, and labels Conquest's choice of language in certain areas as "incautious", like the suggestion that "Stalin's antipathy toward Poles may have resulted "from their failure to let him defeat them at Lwow in 1920." or calling the pro-FDR American politicians as having displayed "selective sanctimoniousness... even more repulsive than their political stupidity."
 But ultimately, Getty states that "Even with its flaws, this book is the best short popular biography of Stalin."